siemens/fluffi/agents/pxe_images/windows.md

     │   └── ...
     └── ...
     ```
-- Note: Set all permissions for directories and files on _SMB_ share to 777
+- Note: Set all permissions for directories and files on the SMB share to 777

 ## Copy Windows PE image to infrastructure
-- Create a folder in `ftp.fluffi/tftp-root/`, e.g. `ftp.fluffi/tftp-root/windows`
+- Create a folder in `ftp.fluffi/tftp-roots/`, e.g. `ftp.fluffi/tftp-roots/windows`
 - Copy all PXE start files from `C:\PXE\boot\` to `ftp://ftp.fluffi/tftp-roots/windows`
 - Create two folders, `boot` and `Boot`, inside `windows`
     - Copy the following files into `boot` and `Boot`